 No Argument Remains That Damage Caps Are Constitutional

 These cases collectively eliminate any argument that damages caps are appropriate in any Florida medical malpractice case.
-The only exception may be for cases in which voluntary binding arbitration was offered by a defendant in which the defendant offering arbitration is required to admit liability (and caps after refusing to accept arbitration).
+The only exception is for cases (see Poole v.
+DeFranko decided December 2019) in which voluntary binding arbitration was offered by a defendant in which the defendant offering arbitration is required to admit liability (and caps after refusing to accept arbitration).
 Aside from the quid pro quo of an admission of liability, it remains to be seen whether those caps are meet the “equal protection” standard set by the Florida Constitution, Article 1, Section 2 and that “all natural persons, female and male alike, are equal before the law…”

 In July 2018, a Circuit Judge in Miami-Dade County ruled that Florida’s medical malpractice arbitration caps were unconstitutional.
 An appeal is expected on this issue.

 Medical malpractice cases in Florida are complicated because of the law even when there is a clear medical mistake.
 Even the best of attorneys often need to research issues encountered on these cases.
 If you would like help with your case, then you should contact a Lakeland medical malpractice attorney to discuss what you can do.
 We can tell you whether you have a good malpractice case.